 After lunch, go on a stroll around the charming streets.
 Don’t miss a visit to the UNESCO World Heritage listed Piazza Grande with its Ghirlandina bell-tower and the 12th century Romanesque Cathedral.
 It’s possible to climb the tower for a panoramic view of Modena.
 Another great thing to do in Modena is visit Mercato Albinelli, a fantastic food market!

 Should you wish to delve into the rich history of Modena, visit the Baroque-style Ducal Palace, the former residence of the Este Dukes of Modena, or the Galleria Estense that houses the art collection of the d’Este family who ruled the region between the 13th and 18th centuries.
-There’s also a museum dedicated to one of the city’s most famous sons, Luciano Pavarotti: Casa Museo Luciano Pavarotti.
+There’s also a museum dedicated to one of the city’s most famous sons, Luciano Pavarotti: Casa Museo Luciano Pavarotti, located at the old home of the great master.

 If you’re visiting areas in northern Italy like Milan, Venice or Tuscany, I highly recommend including the region of Emilia-Romagna in your itinerary.
 With its historic towns like Bologna, Modena, Reggio Emilia, Parma and Ravenna, its automotive attractions and culinary treats, this region is simply amazing!